19hours/sg-statutes/Acts/Land Titles Act.md

 (vi) the rights of any person in occupation of the land under a tenancy when the proprietor became registered as such, being a tenancy the term of which does not exceed 7 years and could not have been extended by exercise of the option of renewal to exceed an aggregate of 7 years; and

-(vii) the power conferred on the court to make a declaration in respect of any transfer or an order to rectify the land-register and the power conferred on the Registrar to suspend or cancel the registration of the transfer and any relating instrument by section 24 of the Residential Property Act (Cap.
+(vii) the power conferred on the court to make a declaration in respect of any transfer or an order to rectify the land-register and the power conferred on the Registrar to suspend or cancel the registration of the transfer and any related instrument by section 24 of the Residential Property Act (Cap.
 274) in respect of any residential property (the expressions “transfer” and “residential property” to have the meanings assigned by that Act).

 [25/2001]

+[Act 8 of 2014 wef 15/08/2014]

 (2) Nothing in this section shall be held to prejudice the rights and remedies of any person —